CottaCush/HiddenCam/README.md

 ```

 ## Usage
+`HiddenCam` uses `CameraX` under the hood.
 It is very easy to get started with Hidden cam.
 First, initialize the camera engine with a `Context`, A `File` that
 represents the base storage folder where the captured images will be saved to,
 and an `OnImageCapturedListener` to get capture results: